newzavod/frontend-project-lvl1/README.md

 The Brain Games (console games).
 ## Description

-The project consists of five simple mathematical console games.
-Each game has its own rules.
-They are shown after the greeting in the game.
-In each game there are three rounds, you need to answer only in accordance with the rules.
+This repository contains five console games that were create to check my first steps in JS.
+You can win by successfully answering 3 questions in a row in the selected game.
 To start the game, enter the name of the game and press enter.

+## Game list

+brain-even - check a number for evenness. brain-calc - calculate simple expressions. brain-gcd - calculate the greatest common divisor of 2 numbers. brain-prime - check a number for primality. brain-progression - calculate and enter missing number from progression.
 Have fun!
 ## Getting Started

 ### Dependencies